BenWilson-Mozilla/forum/Bylaws.md

 **Voting Representative:** A natural person designated by the Voting Member organization allowed to cast votes on behalf of the Voting Member organization.
 Each Voting Representative can extend the set of Voting Representatives.
 Voting Representatives can also be introduced or removed by a Voting Member's legal (or properly delegated) representative.

-**Questions Mail List:** The email list-serv currently located at questions@cabforum.org maintained by the Forum for communications from the public to the Forum.
+**Questions Mail List:** The email list maintained by the Forum for communications from the public to the Forum.

-# Exhibit A: CAB Forum IPR Policy Agreement
+# Exhibit A: CAB Forum IPR Policy Agreements

+**CAB Forum IPR Policy Agreement for Members**

 This CAB Forum IPR Policy Agreement (the "Agreement") constitutes a binding contract amongst all participants who make Contributions during the process of developing a Draft Guideline for the purpose of incorporating such material into a Draft Guideline or a Final Guideline of the CA / Browser Forum.